shivanshdave/2020-432/projects/project1/project1_proposal_rubric.md

     problematic aspects of their proposal until they reach 10.
   - Students will have 48 hours after the posting to Canvas of each redo request to resubmit their work addressing the stated concerns.
-  - The TAs will grade each proposal initially.
-Dr. Love will handle the redos personally, and will also review all proposals that receive a score of 10 initially.
+  - The TAs will grade each proposal initially, and will also review the first revision of any proposal.
+  - Dr. Love will handle any subsequent revisions (after the first) personally, and will also review all proposals that receive a score of 10 from the TAs after the initial review or first revision.

 # What is the Purpose of this Document?